stlab/better-code/better-code/src/chapter-3-errors.md

 Swift supplies a similar function called `assert`, modeled on the one from the C programming language.
-Its intended use is as a “soundness check,” to validate your own assumptions rather than to make checks at function boundaries.
+Its intended use is as a “soundness check,” to validate your own assumptions rather than to make contract checks at function boundaries.
 For example, in the binary search algorithm mentioned in the previous chapter,

 ```swift
   // precondition: l <= h